Hot weather is a major concern and can lead to race meetings being rescheduled or abandoned.

 Greyhounds and hot weather

-It is time to think about your greyhounds during the hot weather.
+It is imperative to think about your greyhounds during hot weather.

-Greyhounds have an optimal internal body temperature of 38.0 – 39.5°C. According to scientific literature, the air temperature of a greyhound’s environment should ideally be between 23 – 30°C (but definitely between 10°C and 35°C) to maintain the greyhound’s internal temperature without the greyhound having to use excess energy.
+Greyhounds have an optimal internal body temperature of 38.0 – 39.5°C. According to scientific literature, the air temperature of a greyhound’s environment should ideally be between 16°C -24°C to maintain the greyhound’s internal temperature without the greyhound having to use excess energy.
 Air temperatures outside this zone require dogs to use more energy to maintain their internal body temperature.
 It is therefore vital to maintain the internal temperature of greyhound kennel buildings and transport vehicles within the appropriate temperature zone, and this is particularly important on race days when excess energy expenditure can impact on race performance.

 On warm and hot days, ensure your greyhounds: